 If you feel quickly overstimulated by being part of a crowd5, get uncomfortable just by watching WWDC videos of overexcited staff high-fiving everyone, or get straight-up anxious watching a Tony Robbins audience, this book is for you.

 It gives us the permission to be us: to prefer solitude over excitement, select friends over crowds, meaningful conversations over shallow small talk, a book on the couch over a microphone in a karaoke bar, thinking over talking.
-The world needs us just as much as it needs loud extroverts.
+The world needs us just as much.

 Deep Work by Cal Newport